George Shaw Wheeler: Political asylum

 In April 1950, the story of Wheeler's defection received renewed press when he publicly requested political asylum in Czechoslovakia.
 The Washington Post noted that "The loyalty record of George S. Wheeler, ousted United States military government official who last Friday asked asylum in Communist-run Czechoslovakia was aired in Congress nearly three years ago."
 The Post noted that on July 9, 1947 (after Wheeler's defection), and again on April 6, 1948, US Representative Dondero had questioned support for Wheeler from William Treadwell Stone and David A. Morse.
 Stone, by then at Voice of America, denied Dondero's allegation; Morse, by then at the International Labour Organization in Geneva, made no statement.
 Time article "Foreign News: At Home", which recounted how Wheeler had recently "denounced the frauds" of the Marshall Plan, the Atlantic Pact, the Truman Doctrine and aid for backward areas as undermining the welfare and independence of the countries affected and enriching American capitalists.

 Wheeler used the public interest to denounce his enemies.
 He claimed that his denazification efforts had faced opposition from "representatives of international cartels and trusts".
 He accused Robert Murphy, an adviser to the US Military Governor, of being in fact an "unofficial representative of the Vatican".
 He derided former Brigadier General William Draper Jr. for being a vice president of Dillon, Read & Co., "representing the interests of Wall Street".

 On August 31, 1950, Abraham George Silverman refused to answer questions about Wheeler, his brother Donald Niven Wheeler (wrongly cited by HUAC as "David Niven Wheeler"), or Allan Rosenberg while testifying before HUAC.
 On September 1, 1950, John Abt refused answer questions about Donald Niven Wheeler (again, wrongly cited by HUAC as "David Niven Wheeler").

-Wheeler's public request for political asylum remained in the press throughout the year.
-On October 19, 1950, columnist Walter Winchell (who by then had gone from liberal to conservative) commented:The Man Without a Country has turned from fiction to fact ...
-George Shaw Wheeler (native American), who denounced the United States and renounced his citizenship–asked' the Communists in Prague for asylum ...
-He is now in dire straits–despised even by the Reds and loathed by the Czechs ...
-He is a most pitiful figure there, we are informed ...
-Through a friendly Embassy Wheeler sent word this week that he wants to get out of the Red Paradise–back home–to the USA.This is to inform him that the United States does not admit foreigners with Communist records and that he will not be admitted to this native American soil again-even to be buried.